netwerk-digitaal-erfgoed/registry-poc/api-4.md

 404 Not Found | The URL does not exist.
 400 Bad Request | The URL could not be fetched.
 403 Forbidden | The domain name part of the URL is not on the access list.
-406 Not Acceptable |  The URL could be fetched but a dataset
+406 Not Acceptable |  The URL could be fetched but a dataset was not found.

 ### <a id="endpoint-dataset-validate">Validate a dataset description</a>